stevearmstrong-dev/emotion-recognition-from-audio/README.md

-# Recognize Emotions from Speech
+# Recognize Emotions from Speech (Project in Progress)
 In this project, I extract features from audio files using the Librosa module and then use a classifier to recognize the emotions from the audio files.

 The features I am are extracting are: